TheMadBoar/MsSarahsSpeedTracker/README.md

 2. Extract the speedtest executable
 3. Place it in the same folder as this program

+*This project is unaffiliated with Ookla or Speedtest.*

 ## Usage

 Run the executable.
 It will create a timestamped CSV file and start logging speed tests every 5 minutes.